 9.4.1.
-Estimated load (ELR)
+Estimated load (EL_R)

-The estimated load (ELR) for each Market Participant is a positive energy amount that represents the estimated value of the Market Participant's average daily load within region R for each season.
+The estimated load (EL_R) for each Market Participant is a positive energy amount that represents the estimated value of the Market Participant's average daily load within region R for each season.
 The average daily load is estimated by reference to historical loads and evident trends in the Market Participant's usage patterns.
 AEMO may take into consideration information from the Market Participant when estimating this value.
-For new Market Participant using any relevant information available.
+For new Market Participant's, the estimate will be agreed between AEMO and the Market Participant using any relevant information available.

 9.4.2.
-Estimated half-hourly load (ELHH,R), (ELHH,M,R)
+Estimated load per TI (ELTI,R), (ELTI,M,R)

-The estimated load (ELHH,R) and the estimated load (ELHH,M,R) adjusted for marginal loss factors for each Market Participant is a positive energy amount that represents the estimated value of the Market Participant's half-hourly load within region R for each season.
-The half-hourly load is estimated by reference to historical load patterns.
-For new Market Participants, the estimate will be agreed between AEMO and the Market Participant using any relevant information available.
+The estimated load (EL{TLR}) and the estimated load (EL{TL,M,R}) adjusted for marginal loss factors for each Market Participant is a positive energy amount that represents the estimated value of the Market Participant's load per TI within region R for each season.
+The load per TI is estimated by reference to historical load patterns.
+For new Market Participant's, the estimate will be agreed between AEMO and the Market Participant using any relevant information available.

 9.4.3.
-Estimated generation (EGR)
+Estimated generation (EG_R)

-(a) The estimated generation (EGR) for each Market Participant is a positive energy amount that represents the estimated value of average daily sent-out generation within region R for each season.
+- (a) The estimated generation (EG_R) for each Market Participant is a positive energy amount that represents the estimated value of average daily sent-out generation within region R for each season.
 The average daily sent-out generation is estimated based on historical generation patterns.
 AEMO may take into consideration information from the Market Participant when estimating this value.
-For new Market Participants, the estimate will be agreed between AEMO and the Market Participant using any relevant information available.

-- (b) To maintain the prudential standard, where a Market Participant's generating units exhibit material variations in generation levels between two or more 35 day OSL time periods (Tosl) in the previous twelve months, AEMO may estimate daily generation commensurate with a Tosl period corresponding to a lower generation level. - (c) In selecting the TOSL period for estimation purposes under paragraph (b), AEMO must take into account any clear seasonal patterns in the levels of generation from the relevant generating units.
+For new Market Participants, the estimate will be agreed between AEMO and the Market Participant using any relevant information available. - (b) To maintain the prudential standard, where a Market Participant's generating units exhibit material variations in generation levels between two or more 35 day OSL time periods (T{OSL}) in the previous twelve months, AEMO may estimate daily generation commensurate with a T{OSL} period corresponding to a lower generation level. - (c) In selecting the T{OSL} period for estimation purposes under paragraph (b), AEMO must take into account any clear seasonal patterns in the levels of generation from the relevant generating units.

 9.4.4.
-Estimated half-hourly generation (EGHH,R), (EGHH,M,R)
+Estimated generation per TI (EGTI,R), (EGTI,M,R)

-The estimated generation (EGHH,R) and the estimated generation (EGHH,M,R) adjusted for marginal loss factors for each Market Participant is a positive energy amount that represents the estimated value of half-hourly sent-out generation within region R for each season.
-The half-hourly sent-out generation is estimated based on historical generation patterns.
+The estimated generation ($EG{TI,R}$) and the estimated generation ($EG{TI,M,R}$) adjusted for marginal loss factors for each Market Participant is a positive energy amount that represents the estimated value of TI sent-out generation within region R for each season.
+The sent-out generation per TI is estimated based on historical generation patterns.
 For new Market Participants, the estimate will be agreed between AEMO and the Market Participant using any relevant information available

 9.4.5.
-Reallocation amounts ( $RC_R/RD_R$ ), ( $RCS_R/RDS_R$ ), ( $PCS_R/PCS_R$ ), ( $RCC{R,C}/RDC{R,C}$ ), ( $RCS_R/RDS_R$ )
+Reallocation amounts (RC_R/RD_R), (RCS_R/RDS_R), (PCS_R/PCS_R), (RCC{R,C}/RDC{R,C}), (RC\$R/RD\$R)